In Publishing News this week,

 In The Marketing Section,

 Do you want the best of my bookmarked links in a handy monthly newsletter?
-When you subscribe you will also get a nifty mini book crammed full with marketing notes as a thank you.
+You can subscribe here to join our happy band.

-If you like the blog and want to shout me a coffee, hit the coffee button up top.
+If you like the blog and want to shout me a coffee, hit the coffee button up top or here.
 I appreciate the virtual coffee love.
 Thanks.